tkrajina/go-reflector/README.md

     fields := obj.FieldsFlattened()
     fields := obj.Fields()

-Be aware that because of those anonymous structs, some fields can be returned twice.
+Be aware that because of anonymous structs, some fields can be returned twice!
 In most cases this is not a desired situation, but you can use **reflector** to detect such situations in your code:

     doubleDeclaredFields := obj.FindDoubleFields()